Experiences that will reward your curiosity & interest

 During our first stay in the Sacred Valley, spend two nights at the charming Sol y Luna Lodge & Spa.
 Backed by the peaks of the Andes and surrounded by exotic flowers, you will immediately feel time slow down as the dramatic surroundings weave their spell.
 Choose to go horseback riding, or enjoy a selection of restorative spa treatments.
 Attend a folkloric dance performance, or wander the lovely grounds.
 And as everywhere we go in Peru, you’ll have the opportunity to savor internationally and regionally inspired dishes.

-For two nights in Cusco, we stay at the Orient Express Monasterio Hotel, a charming property set high in the Andes with breathtaking rooftop vistas and beautiful inner courtyards.
+For two nights in Cusco, we stay at the Belmond Hotel Monasterio, a charming property set high in the Andes with breathtaking rooftop vistas and beautiful inner courtyards.
 This former monastery and national monument dates from 1592.
 It’s a great base to discover the Spanish and Inca treasures of Cusco.
 And the perfect setting for the Andean cuisine you’ll enjoy during your stay.

 Encounter a rich local community